Judge Blocks California Law Limiting Publication of Actor's Ages

 (Privileges or Immunities Clause)

 The guy who wrote those words, House Judiciary Committee Chairman John Bingham, said his words mean the first eight amendments apply to the states as well.
-The 14th says that states are not allowed to viol
+The 14th says that states are not allowed to violate the first through eigth amendments, according to the guy who wrote the 14th.

+Shortly afterward, in the Slaughterhouse cases, SCOTUS "interpreted" Bingham's words to mean virtually nothing at all, and ruled that they did not mean what Bingham said they mean.
+(A really stupid ruling, given that Bingham was right there telling them what he meant when he wrote it.)

+Later, SCOTUS realized they did need to apply some of the amendments to the states, but they had already vanished the wording in 14th that did so, by "interpreting" those words in a ridiculous way.
+SCOTUS doesn't like to reverse itself, so they decided to take a different part of the 14th, the "due process clause", and pretend THAT clause applies the 1st to the states.
+The plain language doesn't support that interpretation at all, but that's what SCOTUS had to do to avoid reversing their earlier slaughterhouse decision.

 Re: (Score:2)